in-sachin-soni/laravel-instamojo/README.md

 # Laravel-Instamojo
 Laravel 5 Package for InstaMojo Payment Gateway

+# Note:
 This Library has just begun.
+You're requested to mark watch and check back.
-This line will be removed once the author has completed the development of this package.
+This note will be removed once the author has completed the development of this package.
-Thanks for reading this note!
+Thank you for reading this note!